Sialitech/label-siali/docs/source/guide/persistent_storage.md

 tier: all
 order: 112
 order_enterprise: 138
-meta_title: Set up persistent storage with Label Studio
+meta_title: Set up persistent storage with Siali Label
-meta_description: Configure persistent storage with Label Studio hosted in the cloud to store uploaded data such as task data, user images, and more.
+meta_description: Configure persistent storage with Siali Label hosted in the cloud to store uploaded data such as task data, user images, and more.
 section: "Install"
 ---

-If you host Label Studio in the cloud, you want to set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.
+If you host Siali Label in the cloud, you want to set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.

 Follow the steps relevant for your deployment.
 If you use Docker Compose, select the cloud service you want to use as persistent storage:
-* [Set up Amazon S3](#Set-up-Amazon-S3) for Label Studio deployments in Amazon Web Services (AWS).
+* [Set up Amazon S3](#Set-up-Amazon-S3) for Siali Label deployments in Amazon Web Services (AWS).
-* [Set up Google Cloud Storage (GCS)](#Set-up-Google-Cloud-Storage) for Label Studio deployments in Google Cloud Platform.
+* [Set up Google Cloud Storage (GCS)](#Set-up-Google-Cloud-Storage) for Siali Label deployments in Google Cloud Platform.
-* [Set up Microsoft Azure Storage](#Set-up-Microsoft-Azure-Storage) for Label Studio deployments in Microsoft Azure.
+* [Set up Microsoft Azure Storage](#Set-up-Microsoft-Azure-Storage) for Siali Label deployments in Microsoft Azure.

 ## Set up Amazon S3

-Set up Amazon S3 as the persistent storage for Label Studio hosted in AWS or using Docker Compose.
+Set up Amazon S3 as the persistent storage for Siali Label hosted in AWS or using Docker Compose.

 ### Create an S3 bucket